cmhfl92/recipe-search-app/README.md

 A modern recipe search app built with **ReactJs**, **Next.js**, **TypeScript**, and the **NodeJS**.
 Search for recipes, view nutrition info, and save your favorites.

-Watch the demo of my app in action:
+Watch the demo of my app in action (Click the gif if needed):

 [![Recipe Finder Demo](/public/recipe-app-gif.gif)](https://i.imgur.com/uZhcZEY.mp4)